wp-plugins/zenfoliopress/readme.txt

 An alpha level release published for testing and getting input from potential users.

 == Upgrade Notice ==

+= 0.0.6 =
+Integrated an optional lighbox presentation, similar to lights out, when an image is selected.
+Go to the options page and give it a try.

 = 0.0.5 =
 No functional changes, but removed the inline CSS so users have more flexibility when modifying the look of galleries and collections.